wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 :::

 🟢 - Write the bare mimimum amount of code to make your test pass.
-If needed, fix the errors in your test one-by-one until it passes.
+If you're unsure where to begin, try the approach of fixing the errors displayed in the terminal from the test run one-by-one until you get to green.

 ✅✅✅ - Refactor as many times as necessary, in small chunks, keeping your tests green.
 Commit after each refactoring.